Filing for Divorce in San Diego

 Ready to file for divorce in San Diego?
 Call (858) 492-7968 or fill out our online form for a consultation with Moore, Schulman & Moore, APC.

 Safeguarding Your Interests During Divorce

 Our firm will do everything possible to secure the most favorable outcome possible so that you have everything you need to move on with your life.
 We can also assist you with other divorce-related issues, such as child custody and spousal support.
-Our lawyers are dedicated to protecting the rights and interests of the men and women who seek our help.
+We are dedicated to protecting the rights and interests of the men and women who seek our help.

 - We have been honored with inclusion on the Super Lawyers® list

 - We have an AV Preeminent® Rating by Martindale-Hubbell®

 - We have ten Board Certified Family Law Specialists